Honoring Origins & Commitments

 Energy Healing: I am trained in Usui Reiki, a Japanese energy healing system developed by Mikao Usui in the early 20th century.
 My training included not only the techniques, symbols and attunements, but also teachings about the historical and cultural context in which Reiki was created.
 I approach this work with the intention of honoring its Japanese roots, avoiding misrepresentation of its origins.

-As part of my commitment to recognizing and supporting the communities and cultures connected to these traditions, I take a portion of my earnings from the services I provide each month and make fixed donations to the Toronto Roma Community Centre and the Japanese Canadian Cultural Centre in recognition of Mikao Usui.
+As part of my commitment to recognizing and supporting the communities and cultures connected to these traditions, I take a portion of my earnings from the services I provide each month and make fixed donations to the Japanese Canadian Cultural Centre in recognition of Mikao Usui.
 As my practice grows, and as I gain further seniority and certifications that may lead to changes in my rates, I commit to also increase these donation amounts to expand my support.

 The Japanese Canadian Cultural Centre in Toronto promotes Japanese heritage through language, arts, history, and cultural programming.
 Founded in 1963, the Japanese Canadian Cultural Centre (JCCC) is a not-for-profit organization which celebrates the unique culture, history, and legacy of Japanese Canadians for the benefit of all Canadians.